+Suggested propeller sizes are listed on page 15.
 The suitability of the prop depends on the size and weight of the model and type of flying.
 Determine the best size and type after the engine has been run in.
-Check the balance of the propeller before installing on the engine.
+Check the balance of the propeller before fitting it to the engine.
 Unbalanced propellers cause vibration and loss of power.
 Wooden propellers are to be preferred.
 Some nylon propellers are not strong enough to withstand the high power output of these engines and a thrown blade can be very dangerous.